What Is Vehicle Collection and Delivery Insurance?

 These features keep your vehicle movement business legal, secure, and ready for anything.
 For wider options, see motor trade insurance.

-Add-ons for Collection and Delivery Professionals
+Add-Ons for Collection and Delivery Professionals

 Every business is different, so you can tailor your cover with useful extras: